Skip to main content

 Do & Don’t - Writing a Love Letter

-A love letter is read for personal truth.
-The strongest version names the person, the relationship and the feeling without hiding behind clichés or emotional pressure.
+A love letter is about personal truth.
+The strongest letters name the person, the relationship, and the feeling without hiding behind clichés or emotional pressure.

 What Makes the Letter Feel Generic